 The biggest advantage of online shopping, though, often comes with lower prices and higher convenience.
 After all, not many retailers can offer shoe shopping in a physical store at 3 am.
 While we will look at pricing in more detail in the next section, the convenience aspect should be taken carefully.

-The same 2015 TimeTrade survey reveals that 36% of consumers dislike the shipping wait time, and 90% claimed that they often need some extra encouragement from shopping assistants to make a purchase.
+The same 2015 TimeTrade survey revealed that 36% of consumers dislike the shipping wait time, and 90% claimed that they often need some extra encouragement from shopping assistants to make a purchase.
 However, the latter issue can now be tackled with the implementation of chatbots that act as virtual assistants.
 And the more advanced they get, the better they imitate that experience.

 Moreover, keep in mind that these trends are not consistent across various industry segments: what’s true for an apparel segment, is not necessarily the case for commoditized or electronics goods.
 It takes much less of a feel-and-touch desire to pick a kitchen appliance than when shopping for an evening gown.
 In recent years, we’ve witnessed a game-changing vanishing of big names within this sector.
 Moreover, in these cases, customers are more prone to showrooming, or looking at the product in-store, and then finding it at a lower cost online.